 Daniel has previously sat on the Environment, Food and Rural Affairs Select Committee, which was central to developing his close involvement in farming issues.

 He was a former member of the International Development Select Committee, as well as having served on William Hague's Shadow Foreign Affairs team in opposition.

 Daniel belongs to various All Party Parliamentary Groups (APPGs) which are groups of MPs (and Lords) who have an interest in particular topics.
 Many of the APPGs are in connection with particular foreign countries or regions of the world and Daniel is involved with several of these, given that he is a member of the Shadow Foreign Affairs Team and has a strong personal interest in international politics.

 Daniel is an office holder in the following APPGs (the official purpose of the Group is given in brackets).

-•Saudi Arabia (chair) (to encourage and develop diplomatic, cultural and social exchanges between the Royal Kingdom of Saudi Arabia and the United Kingdom with the aim of achieving greater understanding and fostering mutual respect)
+•Saudi Arabia (vice-chair) (To encourage and develop diplomatic, cultural and social exchanges between the Royal Kingdom of Saudi Arabia and the UK with the aim of achieving greater understanding and fostering mutual respect.)

 WHAT IS AN ALL PARTY PARLIAMENTARY GROUP?

 All Party Parliamentary Groups (APPGs) are informal groups run by and for MPs and Lords that have no official status within Parliament, but allow a wide range of topics to be addressed by MPs and Lords who are interested.
 Activities of APPGs include lobbying, research, discussions and dissemination of relevant information.